Evolutionary optimization of cosmological parameters using metropolis acceptance criterion: Methodology

-Here we are presenting a case study to demonstrate the efficiency of our algorithm by estimating constraints for parameters of cosmological importance from the supernova data sets.
+Here we are presenting a case study to demonstrate the efficiency of our algorithm by estimating constraints for parameters of cosmological importance from the supernova data sets and the estimation cosmological parameters from CMB data provided by Planck mission.
 The Type Ia supernovae (SNe Ia) serves a great tool in probing and measuring dark energy and various parameters determining the course of evolution of universe.
 The high precision light curve data of SNe Ia enables an accurate construction of magnitude-redshift relation over a greater range of redshift.
 Although recent studies were able to reduce statistical error in the datasets, the survey dependent systematic errors are unable to correct and are considered as nuisance parameters.
-As the test cases for demonstrating the efficacy of the algorithm developed, we will be using the data from 1048 SNe of the Pantheon compilation dataset.
+As the test cases for demonstrating the efficacy of the algorithm developed, we will be using the data from 1048 SNe of the Pantheon compilation dataset, 52 $H(z)$ data and CMB data from Planck Mission.